-The last few months have been filled with uncertainty and fear from all fronts.
-This is new terrain for all parties involved.
+It's important to remember that this is still relatively new terrain for everyone.
 From spotty internet service to technical difficulties, some things may be out of your control and that’s okay.

 Nonetheless, what’s most important is making an effort to gain invaluable insight about the respective program and not being shy in allowing your strengths and passions to shine through.
 You’re more than worthy and have certainly earned this moment!

-Hailing from the Sunshine State, Victoria Humphrey is a rising fourth-year student at the University of Pittsburgh School of Medicine who recently matched into dermatology at Harvard University.
-She has a passion for educational equality, increasing diversity within the house of medicine, and working with medically underserved communities.
-Follow this retired pageant queen and foster cat “mommy” on Instagram.
+Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and fourth-year student at the University of Pittsburgh School of Medicine who recently matched into dermatology at Harvard University.
+She has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
+Follow her journey on Instagram or Twitter.